-Definition 4 The URA97 model controls user-role revocation by means of the relation can-revoke $\subseteq AR \times 2^{R}$.
+Definition 5.
+The URA97 model controls user-role revocation by means of the relation can-revoke $\subseteq AR \times 2^R$ .

-The meaning of can-revoke(x, Y) is that a member of the administrative role x (or a member of an administrative role that is senior to x) can revoke membership of a user from any regular role $y \in Y$.
-Y is specified using the range notation of definition 3.
+The meaning of can-revoke(x, Y) is that a member of the administrative role x (or a member of an administrative role that is senior to x) can revoke membership of a user from any regular role $y \in Y$ .
+Y is specified using the range notation of Definition 4.
 We say Y defines the range of revocation.
+The precise semantics of revocation in URA97 needs to be carefully defined to explain its interaction with the role hierarchy.

-3.2.2 Weak Revocation
+3.2.1.
+Weak revocation